dam/limelm/README.md

 # limelm

 A Ruby API wrapper for the LimeLM API.
-LimeLM is a powerfull Licence and Online Activation Manager.
+LimeLM is a powerfull License and Online Activation Manager.
 For more information, see: http://wyday.com/limelm/

 Documentation for the LimeLM API can be found here: https://wyday.com/limelm/help/api/